With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreSsm Saint Marys Hospital Behavioral Health Unit is one of mental health facilities in Jefferson City, Missouri, located at 2505 Mission Drive, 65109 zip code.
-Ssm Saint Marys Hospital Behavioral Health Unit provides outpatient treatment and hospital inpatient treatment.
-Ssm Saint Marys Hospital Behavioral Health Unit provides behavior modification, activity therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Learn MoreSsm Saint Marys Hospital Behavioral Health Unit is a mental health clinic in Jefferson City, MO, located at 2505 Mission Drive, 65109 zip code area.
+Ssm Saint Marys Hospital Behavioral Health Unit provides hospital inpatient treatment and outpatient treatment.
+Ssm Saint Marys Hospital Behavioral Health Unit offers integrated dual diagnosis disorder treatment, behavior modification and psychotropic medication to young adults, seniors 65 or older and adults.
 Ssm Saint Marys Hospital Behavioral Health Unit also supports people with serious mental illness.
-Additional services provided at Ssm Saint Marys Hospital Behavioral Health Unit include chronic disease/illness management, intensive case management and case management.
+Additional services offered at Ssm Saint Marys Hospital Behavioral Health Unit include intensive case management, chronic disease/illness management and case management.

 Learn MoreNew Horizons Community Support Services is a mental health facility in Columbia, MO, located at 1408 Hathman Place, in the 65201 zip code.
 New Horizons Community Support Services provides outpatient treatment and telemedicine/telehealth.
-New Horizons Community Support Services provides individual psychotherapy, integrated dual diagnosis disorder treatment and trauma therapy to adults, seniors 65 or older and young adults.
+New Horizons Community Support Services provides individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to adults, seniors 65 or older and young adults.
 New Horizons Community Support Services also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at New Horizons Community Support Services include case management, supported housing and housing services.
+Some other services available at New Horizons Community Support Services include court-ordered outpatient treatment, supported housing and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.